yantaolab/training-free_activity_recognition/README.md

 Download the dataset according to the video data addresses listed in the lists folder.
 For example, for the HRI10 dataset, the link is [HRI10](https://drive.google.com/drive/folders/1TQSwGIQlfo1-Uu44JJ0K6IZn67gXPu8n?usp=drive_link).

 ## Generate Few-Shot Data
-Run the encode_dataset.py script to generate few-shot data.
+Run '''the encode_dataset.py''' script to generate few-shot data.

 ## Generate Text Features
 Run the generate_text_classifier_weights.py script to generate text features.